AER-RC/AER_Line_File/README.md

 Assuming the user has `cd`'d into `AER_Line_File`, they can download and untar the AER Line File package with:

 ```
-./get_line_file.py
+./get_line_file.py -r 5120012
 ```

-Currently, the tarball is downloaded as `aer_v_3.8.1.tar.gz`, extracted, then renamed `AER_Line_File`.
+Currently, the tarball is downloaded as `aer_v_3.8.1.tar.gz` (record 5120012), extracted, then renamed `AER_Line_File`.
 Under this directory is the familiar directory structure:

 ```
 % ls AER_Line_File/